Silber8806/CSCI-33a-Project2/README.md

 │   │
 │   ├───images
 │   │       cool_cat.jpg -> cool cat photo
-│   │       delete_message.png -> delete button used in app
 │   │       happy-java.png -> The icon used in the title bar
 │   │
 │   └───js